BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 Tulip Time's Big Parade

-For several years we have had a float in the Holland, Michigan's Tulip Time Big Band Parade.
-With the float, we are able to spread the word of FIRST to hundreds of television viewers.
-Last year we involved all of our students from each group of FIRST from FLL Jr. - FRC.
-Over the numerous years we have been able to meet several different politicians and share FIRST with them.
+We traditionally have a float in the Holland, Michigan's Tulip Time Big Band Parade.
+With the float, we are able to spread the word of FIRST to hundreds of television viewers and thousands of spectators.
+Last year we involved all of our students from each group of FIRST, from FLL Jr. - FRC.
+Over the years we capitalize on our time waiting for the parade and we meet politicians to share FIRST with them so that funding continues!

 Building Lego League Fields

-For several years we have committed to building and working at a area lego league competition.
-When the shipment arrives, the students work together to build the many pieces that are involved in the game.
-One box at a time, each group takes their numbered bags and find the instructions online and build each piece perfectly.
-Once the pieces are built and inspected by a couple people, the group then locks the pieces into their designated location on the game mat.
+For over a decade and a half, WOBOT has committed to building and working at our local Lego League competition.
+When the shipment arrives, the students work together to accurately build the many pieces that are involved in the game.
+One box at a time, each group takes their numbered bags and finds the instructions online to build each piece perfectly.
+Once the pieces are built and inspected, the group then locks the pieces into their designated location on the game mat.
 Once everything is set, they are then packaged in separate containers (by table) and taken to the competition and set up by team members the night before the competiton.
 We look forward to doing this every year.

 Lego League Competitions

-For the past couple years we have held a FTC team the West Ottawa Warriors # 6070 (W.O.W.).
-The Wobot mentors and students help mentor the FTC team with learning how to analyze the game on Kick-off and learning how to use the tools.
-This year we had more students then limited 15 kids per team and decided to start a new team, West Ottawa Wizards #11728 (also W.O.W.)
-We look forward to the FTC students (who decided to continue) to join the Wobots when their old enough.
+The West Ottawa Warriors # 6070 (W.O.W.) have been game-playing for many years.
+The Wobot mentors and students help with the FTC team, teaching how to analyze the game on Kick-off and how to use tools.
+We started a new team, West Ottawa Wizards #11728 (also W.O.W.) to take care of all the students who applied to join.
+We look forward to FTC students joining WOBOT!

 Elementary Science Fairs